 Soleil’s go-to products are No-Poo and One Condition Original.
 She’s also a huge fan of deep conditioning, “I actually will cleanse the hair, and then while it’s soaking wet, I’ll hydrate it with Heaven in Hair, and leave them to soak in a plastic zip lock for a while, then I’ll rinse that out, and work in some One Condition as a leave In!”

-To speed up the drying process Soleil recommends separating the curls and letting them air dry.
+To speed up the drying process, Soleil recommends separating the curls and letting them air dry.
 But if you’re in a rush you can also use the diffuser.
 (Pro Tip: Make sure your hair and the curly hair extensions are totally dry before inserting them, otherwise you’ll be adding even more weight and tension to your scalp which can strain your strands).

-“You can wear your extensions every day – I do!
+“You can wear your curly extensions every day – I do!
 But make sure you take them out at night before going to bed, otherwise, you’ll wake up in the morning with a lot of tension on your scalp, and possibly even a headache!” says Soleil.

-How Long Do Clip-Ins Last?
+How Long Do Curly Clip-In Hair Extensions Last?

 If you purchase quality hair and maintain them with great products, you can keep them in great condition, says Lavida.
 She’s had the same set for nearly 2 years!

-Each time you use a straightener you’ll weaken the curl pattern and it won’t recover.
+Each time you use a straightener, you’ll weaken the curl pattern and it won’t recover.
 If you want to switch up your look between straight and curly, consider getting two different sets of extensions.

-A big thing to remember: don’t layer wefts (i.e. sections of extensions) on top of each other, because the tracks will likely poke out of your head (not so cute) and this will cause a lot of tension on your scalp and could lead to breakage.
+- A big thing to remember: don’t layer wefts (i.e. sections of extensions) on top of each other, because the tracks will likely poke out of your head (not so cute) and this will cause a lot of tension on your scalp and could lead to breakage.

-Start with the back half of your head (the section behind the ears up to the top of the crown) and divide into horizontal layers, layer the medium and large pieces based on your head shape.
+- Start with the back half of your head (the section behind the ears up to the top of the crown) and divide into horizontal layers, layer the medium and large pieces based on your head shape.

-Then install the smallest pieces along your front sections in horizontal layers.
+- Then install the smallest pieces along your front sections in horizontal layers.
 Start around the eyebrow line and work your way up.
 Don’t go too far up towards the crown, or the tracks might show through!

 Need a visual?
 Us too.

 Rule number one: have patience.
-“You want to make sure your own hair isn’t tangled in the extensions before removing,” says Soleil.
+“You want to make sure your own hair isn’t tangled in the curly extensions before removing,” says Soleil.

 Rule number two: Remove them in reverse of how you put them in, in other words, the last weft that is applied should be taken out first.